-Beginning in October 2024, we plan to undertake fieldwork to address fundamental knowledge gaps in this area.
-The fieldwork will take place in Woodbridge, southern Tasmania.
+In October 2024, we began a project to address fundamental knowledge gaps in this area working in Woodbridge, southern Tasmania.

 The experiment and related research involves a variety of approaches, including: